EI-CoreBioinformatics/mikado/docs/Algorithms.rst

         (exon_num > 1 and cdna_length >= 100 and max_intron_length <= 200000 and min_intron_length >= 5) or (exon_num == 1 and cdna_length > 50)

 Any transcript for which the expression evaluates to ``false`` will be assigned a score of 0 outright and discarded, unless the user has chosen to disable the purging of such transcripts.

 .. _scoring-section:

 The scoring section
 -------------------

 This section specifies which metrics will be used by Mikado to score the transcripts.
 Each metric to be used is specified as a subsection of the configuration, and will have the following attributes:

 * *rescaling*: the only compulsory attribute.
 It specifies the kind of scoring that will be applied to the metric, and it has to be one of "max", "min", or "target".
 See :ref:`the explanation on the scoring algorithm <scoring_algorithm>` for details.
 * *value*: compulsory if the chosen rescaling algorithm is "target".
 This should be either a number or a boolean value.
 * *multiplier*: the weight assigned to the metric in terms of scoring.
 This parameter is optional; if absent, as it is in the majority of cases, Mikado will consider the multiplier to equal to 1.
 This is the :math:`w_{m}` element in the :ref:`equations above <scoring_algorithm>`.
 * *filter*: It is possible to specify a filter which the metric has to fulfill to be considered for scoring, eg, "cdna_length >= 200".
 If the transcript fails to pass this filter, the score *for this metric only* will be set to 0.
+  **The filter can apply to a different metric**, so it is possible to e.g. assign a score of 0 for, say, "combined_cds" to any transcript whose "cdna_length" is, say, below 150 bps.
   A "filter" subsection has to specify the following:

     * *operator*: the operator to apply for the boolean expression.
 See the :ref:`relative section <operators>`.
     * *value*: value that will be used to assess the metric.
+    * *metric*: *optional*.
+The metric that this filter refers to.
+If omitted, this will be identical to the metric under examination.

-.. hint:: the purpose of the *filter* section is to allow for fine-tuning of the scoring mechanism; ie it allows to penalise transcripts with undesirable qualities (eg a possible retained intron) without discarding them outright.
+.. hint:: the purpose of the *filter* section is to allow for fine-tuning of the scoring mechanism; ie it allows to
+          penalise transcripts with undesirable qualities (eg a possible retained intron) without discarding them outright.
 As such, it is a less harsh version of the :ref:`requirements section <requirements-section>` and it is the preferred way of specifying which transcript features Mikado should be wary of.

 For example, this is a snippet of a scoring section: